magicant/bve-plugin-multiplexer/README.md

-# BVE Trainsim ATS Plugin made with Rust
+# BVE Trainsim ATS Plugin Multiplexer

 ## Overview

-A BVE Trainsim ATS-Plugin implementation template in Rust.
+A "DetailManager" clone written in Rust.
+The multiplexer allows you to use more than one plugins in a vehicle.

+The original "DetailManager" is no longer actively maintained and has many bugs.
+This clone addresses those issues.

 ## License